spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 (even if these relationships are not selected in *Object tree* or *Relationship tree*).
 You can change this behavior to automatically include relationships whenever *any* of the member objects are included.
-To do this, enable **Show cascading relationships** via the **Graph** menu, or via *Entity graph*'s context menu.
+To do this, enable **Auto-expand objects** via the **Graph** menu, or via *Entity graph*'s context menu.

 .. tip:: To *extend* the selection in *Object tree* or *Relationship tree*, press and hold the **Ctrl** key while clicking on the items.

-.. tip:: *Object tree* and *Relationship tree* also support **Sticky selection**, i.e., extending the selection by clicking on items *without pressing Ctrl*.
+.. tip:: *Object tree* and *Relationship tree* also support **Sticky selection**, which allows one to extend the selection by clicking on items *without pressing Ctrl*.
-   To enable **Sticky selection**, go to **File -> Settings** and check the corresponding box.
+   To enable **Sticky selection**, go to **Hamburguer->Settings** and check the corresponding box.

-.. note:: At the moment, *Entity graph* only shows data from the first database open in the form.

 Manipulating the graph
 **********************

 You can move items in the graph by dragging them with your mouse.
+By default, each items moves individually.
-To make relationship items stay in the same relative position with respect to their member objects, go to **File -> Settings** and check the box next to, *Move relationships along with objects in Entity graph*.
+To make relationship items move along with their member objects, go to **Hamburguer->Settings** and check the box next to, *Move relationships along with objects in Entity graph*.

+To display *Entity graph*'s context menu, just right-click on an empty space in the graph.

-To save the position of items into the database, select the items in the graph and then choose **Graph -> Save positions** from the menu bar.
+- To save the position of items into the database, select the items in the graph and choose **Save positions** from the context menu.
-To clear saved positions, select the items again and choose **Graph -> Clear saved positions**.
+  To clear saved positions, select the items again and choose **Clear saved positions** from the context menu.

-To hide part of the graph, select the items you want to hide and then choose **Graph -> Hide selected**.
+- To hide part of the graph, select the items you want to hide and choose **Hide**  from context menu.
-To show the hidden items again, select **Graph -> Show hidden**.
+  To show the hidden items again, select **Show hidden** from the context menu.

-To prune the graph, select the items you want to prune and then choose **Graph -> Prune selected entities** or **Prune selected classes**.
+- To prune the graph, select the items you want to prune and then choose **Prune entities** or **Prune classes** from the context menu.
-To restore specific prunned items, go to **Graph -> Restore prunned** and select the items you want to restore from the popup menu.
+  To restore specific prunned items, display the context menu, hover **Restore** and select the items you want to restore from the popup menu.
-To restore all prunned items at once, select **Graph -> Restore all prunned**.
+  To restore all prunned items at once, select **Restore all** from the context menu.
+- To zoom in and out, scroll your mouse wheel over *Entity graph* or use **Zoom** buttons in the context menu.
+- To rotate clockwise or anti-clockwise, press and hold the **Shift** key while scrolling your mouse wheel, or use the **Rotate** buttons in the context menu.
+- To adjust the arcs' lenght, use the **Arc length** buttons in the context menu.
+- To rebuild the graph after moving items around, select **Rebuild graph** from the context menu.
+- To export the current graph as a PDF file, select **Export graph as PDF** from the context menu.

 .. note:: *Entity graph* supports extended selection and rubber-band selection.
    To extend a selection, press and hold **Ctrl** while clicking on the items.